-If that’s not enough for you, Northwest Trek features five miles of nature trails and a zip line adventure course (open seasonally — click here for more information).
+If that’s not enough for you, Northwest Trek features five miles of nature trails.
 The park also provides animal trailside encounters, where zookeepers give you an up-close look at some of Northwest Trek’s incredible creatures.
 There’s also a family discovery center and research cabin, where visitors can learn much more about wildlife in the Northwest.

-If you’re not a Pierce County resident (they get cheaper rates), Northwest Trek costs about $20 for an adult (13-64), $18 for seniors (65+), $12 for youth (5-12), $9 for tots (3 & 4), and children 2-and-under are free.
+If you’re not a Pierce County resident (they get cheaper rates), Northwest Trek costs about $22 for an adult (13-64), $20 for seniors (65+), $14 for youth (5-12), $10 for tots (3 & 4), and children 2-and-under are free.
 Hours of operation vary throughout the year, so click here for more information.
-Keep in mind, the listed closing time is when the last tram tour leaves for the day, so Northwest Trek is actually open another 90 minutes after the listed closing time.
+Keep in mind, the listed closing time is when the last tram tour leaves for the day.
+So Northwest Trek is actually open another 90 minutes after the listed closing time.

 You can go for a drive or hop on a hiking trail in the Northwest with hopes of encountering wildlife, but you never know what you’re going to see (if you’re lucky enough to see anything at all).
 At Northwest Trek, you can see all of the animals that make our area special all in one place.
 Sure, they’re not technically wild, but Northwest Trek gives you an authentic feel of strolling or driving through the Northwest.
 It’s unlike any other zoo/wildlife park you’ll visit in the area.